devaaks/low-level-design/SOLID/Single Responsibility Principle/README.md

 This principle states that a class should have only one reason to change, meaning it should have a single responsibility or job.

+### Example
-Example: Think of a mobile phone.
+Think of a mobile phone.
 A mobile phone has multiple components like a camera, a touchscreen, a speaker, etc. Each of these components has its own distinct function.
 Applying SRP in code, you would create separate classes for each component rather than having a single class that handles all functionalities.

 ```java
 // Before SRP